-Parents applying for Head Start child care must meet basic SC Voucher Program criteria.
+Parents applying for Head Start child care must meet basic SC Child Care Scholarship Program criteria.
 Head Start provides child care wrap-around services to a parent whose child is enrolled in a Head Start program as funding is available.
-Intake is done through the local participating Head Start program or Early Head Start program and eligibility is handled by the SC Voucher Program staff.
+Intake is done through the local participating Head Start program or Early Head Start program and eligibility is handled by the SC Child Care Scholarship Program staff.

 If approved for services, the child must attend the Head Start approved child care site for a minimum of two weeks before transferring to another provider.
-Failure to attend for two weeks may result in the termination of services unless otherwise approved by the grantee.
 Additionally, only the originally funded weeks will be available at the new site and for half time only, unless also approved for full time summer care.